 Two different bokutos, Tachi (long one) and kodachi (short one), are used in practice.
 They are roughly $30 – $40 each.
 There are more expensive ones.
 But, they tend to be heavier and are hard to use in practice.

 I would like to participate in your practice.
-Would it be possible to buy one ticket only?
+Would it be possible to take a trial-lesson for free ?

-We allow potential members to try out once.
+Yes.
+We allow potential members to try out once for free.
 You are welcome to observe our practice also.

 I have no experience in Kendo but I am interested.
 Can I come to your practice and see how the practice is done?